 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Foster-Glocester Regional School District's basic financial statements.
-The combining nonmajor fund financial statements and the combining fiduciary fund financial statements are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The combining nonmajor fund financial statements, the combining fiduciary fund financial statements and the Annual Supplemental Transparency Report (MTP2) are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The combining nonmajor fund financial statements and the combining fiduciary fund financial statements are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The combining nonmajor fund financial statements, the combining fiduciary fund financial statements and the Annual Supplemental Transparency Report (MTP2) are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining nonmajor fund financial statements and the combining fiduciary fund financial statements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the combining nonmajor fund financial statements, the combining fiduciary fund financial statements and the Annual Supplementary Transparency Report (MTP2) are fairly stated, in all material respects, in relation to the basic financial statements as a whole.